kristithrasher/PyBer_Analysis/README.md

 The Lines on the graph represent each city type as referenced by the Legend.
-Y-axis represents Total Fares ($USD) while the X-axis represents each month data was analyzed.
+Y-axis represents Total Fares ($USD) while the X-axis represents each month(weekly) data was analyzed.
 Different colors were used to make it easier to differentiate how each city type performed.

 ![Pyber_fare_summary](https://user-images.githubusercontent.com/94208810/145644418-b1479d82-87d6-4ebb-8a9e-672248ad1ffa.png)